-Apart from the catchy visual appearance we achieved through iterative work with stakeholders, for me O2X was not primarily about creative breakthroughs or surprising visuals — it was about adapting processes, improving client collaboration, managing the design team, and, of course, working closely with engineers.
+Beyond the polished visual appearance achieved through iterative stakeholder collaboration, O2X was primarily about adapting processes, improving client collaboration, managing the design team, and working closely with engineers.
+The strategic impact mattered more than aesthetic breakthroughs - though we achieved both.

-Still, choosing the right UI approaches definitely helped us meet the client’s goals.
-For example, one of my key suggestions was not just to use a mega menu, but to integrate CTA blocks into specific sections to further draw user attention.
-Small details, such as adding mini-descriptions to each menu section, helped educate potential clients and organically tell the story of the O2X product.
+Choosing the right UI approaches helped us meet client goals.
+One key suggestion was integrating CTA blocks into mega menu sections to draw user attention and drive conversions.
+Small details - like adding mini-descriptions to each menu section - helped educate potential clients and organically tell the O2X story, improving information architecture and user flow.

 Low adaptability of the design: